Multi-Winner Voting with Approval Preferences: Anonymity, Neutrality, and Resoluteness

-The third, equally fundamental property we want to discuss here is resoluteness.
-An ABC rule is resolute if it always returns exactly one winning committee.
+The third and equally fundamental property we discuss here is resoluteness.
+Recall that an ABC rule is resolute if it always returns exactly one winning committee.
 An ABC rule can either be resolute or neutral, but not both.
-To see this, consider an approval profile where all voters approve candidates $\{a,b\}$ and $k=1$: either a rule returns two winning committees or decides in favor of one of the two candidates.
+To see this, consider an approval profile where all voters approve candidates $\{a,b\}$ and $k=1$: either a rule returns two winning committees or decides in favour of one of the two candidates.
 Clearly, any rule can be made resolute by imposing a tiebreaking between winning committees.
 Conversely, if a resolute rule is defined by a tiebreaking order over candidates (this includes all rules in \Cref{sec:abc_rules} that fail neutrality), it can be made neutral by returning all committees that win according to \emph{some} tiebreaking order.
-In this way, one can trade neutrality against resoluteness. \\
+In this way, one can trade neutrality against resoluteness.

+Finally, we mention that an in-depth treatment of the interplay between anonymity, neutrality, and resoluteness---albeit in the setting of single-winner elections---can be found in the work of \citet{ozkes2021anonymous} and \citet{campbell2015finer}.

-\subsection{Pareto Efficiency and Condorcet Committees}
+\section{Pareto Efficiency and Condorcet Committees}

 Pareto efficiency\footnotemark{} is a very general concept to compare two outcomes given the preferences of individuals: outcome $Y$ dominates outcome $X$ if \begin{inparaenum}[(1)] \item every individual weakly prefers outcome $Y$ to $X$ (i.e., everyone likes $Y$ at least as much as $X$), and \item there is at least one individual that strictly prefers $Y$ to $X$. \end{inparaenum} Pareto efficiency, broadly speaking, means that dominated outcomes are avoided.
+This concept can be directly translated to our setting by defining when a voter prefers committee $W_1$ to $W_2$.
+This requires a so-called \emph{set extension}, i.e., a way how to extend preferences over individual items to sets of items; we refer the reader to the survey of \citet{barbera2004ranking} for a comprehensive overview.
+Here, we use the Pareto efficiency definition by \citet{lac-sko2019} and assume that $W_1$ is preferred to $W_2$ if $W_1$ contains more approved candidates.

-This concept can be directly translated to our setting to compare committees~\cite{lac-sko2019}: \begin{definition} A committee $W_1$ dominates a committee $W_2$ if \begin{enumerate} \item every voter has at least as many representatives in $W_1$ as in $W_2$ (for $i\in N$ it holds that $|A(i)\cap W_1|\geq |A(i)\cap W_2|$), and \item there is one voter with strictly more representatives (there exists $j\in N$ with $|A(j)\cap W_1|> |A(j)\cap W_2|$). \end{enumerate} A committee that is not dominated by any other committee (of the same size) is called \emph{Pareto optimal}.
+\begin{definition} A committee $W_1$ dominates a committee $W_2$ if \begin{enumerate} \item every voter has at least as many approved candidates in $W_1$ as in $W_2$ (for $i\in N$ it holds that $|A(i)\cap W_1|\geq |A(i)\cap W_2|$), and \item there is one voter with strictly more approved candidates (there exists $j\in N$ with $|A(j)\cap W_1|> |A(j)\cap W_2|$). \end{enumerate} A committee that is not dominated by any other committee (of the same size) is called \emph{Pareto optimal}.

 An ABC rule $\calR$ satisfies \emph{strong Pareto efficiency} if $\calR$ never outputs dominated committees.
 An ABC rule $\calR$ satisfies \emph{weak Pareto efficiency} if for all election instances $(A,k)$ it holds that if $W_2\in\calR(A,k)$ and $W_1$ dominates $W_2$, then $W_1\in\calR(A,k)$. \end{definition}